Context-Based Meta Reinforcement Learning for Robust and Adaptable Peg-in-Hole Assembly Tasks: Conclusion

 In this paper, we presented novel methods to advance context-based meta RL capabilities for robust, efficient, and adaptable real-world peg-in-hole~(PiH) assembly tasks.
 Our modifications enhance the efficiency and applicability of the PEARL~meta RL~algorithm to perform PiH assembly tasks with unknown hole position.
 To this end, we proposed modified context data that can be easily measured in the real world.
 Additionally, we introduced a method to efficiently adapt the meta RL agent to use force/torque sensor to perform PiH assembly where data from the vision sensor is not helpful due to occlusions.
 Finally, we showed how to use the modified context data to adapt the meta RL to out-of-distribution tasks whose parameters are different from the training tasks.

-Our experimental evaluation in simulation as well as in real-world experiments demonstrated the superior performance of our modifications compared to the original PEARL algorithm regarding the training efficiency, adaptation performance, robustness, and generalization capabilities.
+Our experimental evaluation in simulation as well as in the real world demonstrates the superior performance of our modifications compared to the original PEARL algorithm regarding the training efficiency, adaptation performance, robustness, and generalization capabilities.